Cart0

 • Step 1

-Place 1 cup of sesame seeds into aheavy-based pan over a medium heat and sprinkle with a pinch of flour.
-Toast the sesame seeds for 4 minutes or until lightly golden, stirring and shaking the pan often.
-Transfer to a bowl.
-Repeat this process, 1 cup at a time, with the remaining 3 cups of sesame seeds.
+Make the candy: Put 1 cup of the sesame seeds in a large heavy-bottomed skillet over medium heat and sprinkle with a small pinch of flour.
+Toast the sesame seeds until lightly and evenly golden, stirring and shaking the pan often, about 4 minutes.
+Transfer the sesame seeds to a large heatproof bowl.
+Repeat this process with the remaining 1 cup sesame seeds, adding another pinch of flour.

 • Step 2